Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#add-entry"
 ```

-Points to an Add Entry resource that adds an entry to the list.
+Points to an [Add Entry](#add-entry-resource) resource that adds an entry to the list.
+This relationship is optional and may be implemented with a more semantic relationship like “add-to-basket” on a product in a shopping API or “add-to-team” on a player profile in a fantasy sports league API.

 ## Empty List Resource

 `Profile: <http://level3.rest/patterns/list/editable#empty-list-resource>`

-[Action](../../profiles/action.md) resource that empties the list.
+[Action](../../profiles/action.md) resource that empties the [List](#list-resource).
 Triggering the action returns a `Location` pointing to the list.

 ### empties-list